gustavocardoso/trackplayer/README.md

 # IMPORTANT

 I've built this player a long time ago and it seems to be very outdated.
-So, I'm currently working in a fresh new version!!!
+So, I'm currently working in a fresh new version and you can fnd the old one here: [https://github.com/gustavocardoso/trackplayer/tree/trackplayer-old](https://github.com/gustavocardoso/trackplayer/tree/trackplayer-old)

 # Trackplayer